Component Costing Type

 The Supplier section enables collaboration with external suppliers for component costings.
 This feature is essential for obtaining quotes and managing supplier relationships throughout the costing process.

-- Multiple Suppliers: Component costings support selection of multiple suppliers.
-This enables the user to compare and contrast various figures like Supplier Quote and Quantity to ensure that the most suited supplier is selected.
+- Multiple Suppliers: Component costings support selection of multiple suppliers so you can compare figures such as Supplier Quote and Quantity and choose the best fit.

-- Individual Comments Thread: Communicate with the supplier through private comments thread.
+- Individual Comments Thread: Communicate with each supplier through a private comments thread.

-- Quote Management: The supplier can submit multiple quotes per colourway.
+- Quote Management: Suppliers can submit multiple quotes per colourway.

 - Approval Workflow: The supplier quote must be approved before the costing can be marked as complete.